GeoSensorWebLab/Emission-Estimation-Using-Emission-Events/README.md

 ## Overview

-The Emission Estimation Using Emission Events (EAEET) toolkit is designed to help researchers and analysts:
+The Event-based Anualized Emission Estimation Toolkit (EAEET) is designed to help researchers and analysts:

 - Convert emission observations into structured emission events
 - Merge events using temporal and spatial relationships (Allen's Interval Algebra)